PhantomInsights/summarizer/README.md

 This project implements a custom algorithm to extract the most important sentences and keywords from Spanish news articles.

-It was fully developed in `Python` and it is inspired by similar projects seen on `Reddit` news subreddits.
+It was fully developed in `Python` and it is inspired by similar projects seen on `Reddit` news subreddits that use the term frequency–inverse document frequency (`tf–idf`).

 The most 2 important files are: